sleepymurph/template_latex_article/README.md

 Common macros for many diagrams can be put in `diagram_common.m4.dot`.
 This file name is specified in the `DOT_INCLUDE` Makefile variable, if you need to change it.

-### Git Info

-I give draft after draft to collaborators for feedback.
-To make it easier to keep track of revisions, I have macros that include Git information directly into the document.

-There are a few important things to note about this Git information:

-- It only lists changes inside the document source subdirectory.
-    This is another advantage of keeping document source in subdirectories.
-    More subdirectories can be included by editing the `DOC_SOURCE_DIRS` variable in the Makefile.

-- The repository URL can be changed by editing the `\GitUrl` macro in `doc.tex`.
-    Or just delete it if you don't have a repository URL.

-- The history will not be included when the document is marked `final`.

-To get a clean history in the document: commit the source directory, run `make` again, and then commit the rendered PDF in the parent directory.

-How it works is a little tricky:

-1. The make process runs a script called `gen_meta_tex.sh` which extracts Git information and writes out a TeX file full of macros.

-2. The document includes the generated TeX file and uses the macros.

-3. The make process also generates the Git log as a plain text (`.txt`) file, and the document includes that as well.
-The history is a separate file because the `verbatim` package is tricky.